pierre-24/pytimefliplib/README.md

   (...)
   ```

-The options you have to gives to every scripts are `-a`, the MAC address of the device
+The options you have to give to every script are:
++ `-a`, the MAC address of the device and, eventually,
-and, eventually, `-p`, the password (if it differs from the default password, `000000`)
++ `-p`, the password (if it differs from the default password, `000000`).